Why you can trust Jerry

 This is one of the easiest ways for police to determine whether you have adequate insurance coverage.

-When you’re pulled over for a violation, you must provide police with your license, registration, and proof of insurance—and all they have to do is call the number on the back of your insurance card to find out whether it’s valid.
+When you’re pulled over for a violation, you must provide your license, registration, and proof of insurance—and all they have to do is call the number on the back of your insurance card to find out whether it’s valid.

 Not having proof of insurance is different than not having insurance coverage at all.
 If you do have insurance but don’t have your slip with you, you’ll likely be issued a fine that will be dropped once you show proof of coverage.